allanj/pytorch_neural_crf/README.md

 ### Ongoing Plan

-- [x] Support for ELMo as features
+- [x] Support for ELMo/BERT as features
 - [x] Interactive model where we can just import model and decode a setence
 - [x] Make the code more modularized (separate the encoder and inference layers) and readable (by adding more comments)
 - [x] Put the benchmark performance documentation to another markdown file